hodanesthtmcvns-stack/jk/README.md

 ### PAC-assistant

-Decision-support and learning tool for **anesthesia residents**, guiding PAC evaluation, optimization, and perioperative planning.
+Decision-support and learning tool for **anesthesia residents**, guiding **PAC evaluation**, optimization, and perioperative planning with cognitive cues of ERAS components.

 ---

 ### AIR

-Structured **Anesthesia Intraoperative Record system** for real-time documentation of intraoperative events, drugs, monitoring, and outcomes.
+Structured **Anesthesia Intraoperative Record system** for real-time documentation of intraoperative events, drugs, monitoring, and outcomes with cognitive cues of ERAS components.

 ---

 ### TRACHY
-The TRACHY score is a simple, clinically oriented tool to guide post-operative airway management in patients with head and neck cancer undergoing resection with primary flap reconstruction.
-It helps identify patients who can be managed safely with endotracheal intubation alone and those in whom an elective tracheostomy is indicated.
+The TRACHY score is a simple, clinically oriented tool to **guide post-operative airway management** in patients with head and neck cancer undergoing resection with primary flap reconstruction.
+It helps identify patients who can be managed safely with **endotracheal intubation alone** and those in whom an **elective tracheostomy** is indicated.

 ---

 ### IBIDA
-The IBIDA (Inpatient Basal Insulin Dosing Assistant) app is an offline clinical calculator designed to help physicians determine the initial dose and next-day adjustments for once-daily insulin glargine in hospitalized patients.
-It utilizes patient-specific data—including weight, morning blood sugar, and renal function (eGFR/CrCl)—to standardize basal insulin management during perioperative fasting periods.
+The IBIDA (Inpatient Basal Insulin Dosing Assistant) app is an offline clinical calculator designed to help physicians determine the **initial dose and next-day adjustments** for **once-daily insulin glargine in hospitalized patients.** It utilizes patient-specific data—including weight, morning blood sugar, and renal function (eGFR/CrCl)—to standardize basal insulin management during perioperative fasting periods.

 ---

 ### STTS
-The Simple Text To Speech (STTS) utility provides high-fidelity audio playback for clinical, scientific, academic, and official documents across all browser-supported languages.
+The Simple Text To Speech (STTS) utility provides **high-fidelity audio playback** for clinical, scientific, academic, and official documents across all browser-supported languages.
 It features a LLM artefact cleaner that strips away "AI noise" like markdown artifacts and emojis while utilizing an editable symbol dictionary to ensure technical terms and units are pronounced accurately.
-Designed as a study and training aid, it allows students to navigate sections of books, articles, or notes through smart heading detection and customizable looping of specific text selections for repeated hearing and user customizable playback speeds.
-As a single-file, offline-first application, it ensures that sensitive clinical, official, professional or academic data remains entirely private by processing everything locally within the browser.
+Designed as a study and training aid, it allows students to **navigate sections of books, articles, or notes through smart heading detection and customizable looping of specific text selections for repeated hearing and user customizable playback speeds.** As a single-file, offline-first application, it ensures that sensitive clinical, official, professional or academic data remains entirely private by processing everything locally within the browser.

 ---